CLICK HERE for Our Staff.

+Rev. John’s many ministries have all been centered on transforming individuals and congregations.
 Rev. John is well known as a leader in the UU movement.
 He is an Adjunct Professor and Teaching Pastor at Meadville Lombard Theological School, where he has taught courses in congregational polity and actively mentors intern ministers.
-He has completed his doctorate of ministry (graduated May, 2015), and his thesis “Creating Theology Together: A Curriculum for Spiritual Leadership” is focused on helping church leaders develop their shared theology.
-Rev. John is also board president and senior consultant of the Chalice Oak Foundation, an organization he founded to incubate and grow UU social justice programs.
+He has completed his doctorate of ministry in 2015 and his thesis “Creating Theology Together: A Curriculum for Spiritual Leadership” is focused on helping church leaders develop their shared theology through the lens of racial justice making.
+The curriculum is now being adapted for congregational use by the Fahs Collaborative and will be available in June 2019.

-Rev. John and his wife, Francis, have been married for 30+ years.
+Rev. John and his wife, Francis, have been married for over 30 years.
 They have five daughters, Portia, Fiona, Courteny, Emma, and Madeline, and three grandchildren, Skye, Iris, and Ashur.

 Read Rev. Dr. John Morehouse’s doctoral thesis – Creating Theology Together – A Curriculum for Spiritual Leadership Development

 Rev. Ed Thompson